Egypt dusts off the pyramids for fashion, pop and art shows - ExBulletin

 The modern cultural push is a new direction for the image of Egypt.

-Long a cultural powerhouse in the Arab world, with hugely popular singers and movie stars, especially during its heyday in the 1950s-70s, Egypt set its sights on its ancient heritage to once again attract attention of the world.
+Long a cultural powerhouse in the Arab world, with hugely popular singers and movie stars, especially during its heyday in the 1950s to 1970s, Egypt set its sights on its ancient heritage to once again attract attention of the world.

-A harbinger of the new embrace of ancient culture and history last year was a “golden parade” of 22 pharaohs who marched through Cairo from an old to a new museum in a great carnival-style spectacle.
+A harbinger of the new embrace of ancient culture and history was a golden parade last year of 22 pharaohs who marched through Cairo from an ancient to a new museum in a grand carnival-style spectacle .

-Big brands like Dior “come in on a huge budget”, employ local talent and “support young designers who can put Egypt on the global fashion map”.
+Big brands such as Dior arrive with a huge budget, employ local talent and support young designers who can put Egypt on the global fashion map.

-Iman Eldeeb, whose agency chose two Egyptian models for Saturday’s show, told AFP it was a “long-awaited step for the fashion world in Egypt”.
+Iman Eldeeb, whose agency chose two Egyptian models for the Saturday show, said it was a long-awaited step for the fashion world in Egypt.

 Egypt’s luxury goods sector has grown despite years of economic turbulence that saw the pound lose half its value during a currency devaluation in 2016.